uabrc/uabrc.github.io/docs/data_management/lts/tutorial/lts_tutorial.md

 ---
 # Basic Workflow with LST and s3cmd

-This tutorial covers setting up and using S3 with LTS, including installing s3cmd, configuring your environment, creating and managing S3 buckets, and setting access permissions Cheaha.
+This tutorial covers setting up and using S3 with LTS, including installing s3cmd, configuring your environment, creating and managing S3 buckets, and setting access permissions on Cheaha.

 ## Setting Up Your Environment